-The Director shall provide the IAD commander and the Police Chief with a report on the investigation, and present the IPR investigation to the RU manager for preparation of findings and proposed discipline.
+The Director shall provide the IAD commander Captain of IAD and the Police Chief with a report on the investigation, and present the IPR investigation to the RU manager for preparation of findings and proposed discipline.
 At the completion of the investigation and any appeal process the records of the investigation shall be transferred to the IAD offices for retention.

 - 3. Referral.
 IPR may refer a complaint regarding quality of service or other rule violations that likely would not result in discipline according to the Bureau.
 The Director may refer the complainant to another bureau in the City or another agency that would be more appropriate to address the complaint. - 4.
 Dismissal.
-If IPR declines to take action on the complaint, IPR will send a dismissal letter to the complainant.
-IPR will also notify the involved officer(s) and involved commanding officer within 30 calendar days of the dismissal.
-The Director may dismiss the complaint for the following reasons: - a. the complainant could reasonably be expected to use, or is using, another remedy or channel or tort claim for the grievance stated in the complaint;

-- b. the complainant delayed too long in filing the complaint to justify present examination; - even if all aspects of the complaint were true, no act of misconduct would have occurred; - d. the complaint is trivial, frivolous or not made in good faith; - e. other complaints must take precedence due to limited public resources; - f. the complainant withdraws the complaint or fails to complete necessary complaint steps. - g. it is more likely than not that additional investigation would not lead to a conclusion that the officer engaged in misconduct.

-h. lack of jurisdiction.
+If After an initial investigation, IPR may declines to take further action on the a complaint.
+If IPR declines a complaint, IPR will send a dismissal letter to the complainant.
+IPR will also notify the involved officer(s) and involved their commanding officer within 30 calendar days of the dismissal.
+The Director may dismiss the complaint for the following reasons: - a. the complainant could reasonably be expected to use, or is using, another remedy or channel or tort claim for the grievance stated in the complaint.
+Another remedy exists that would resolve the complainant's issue. - b. ±The complainant delayed too long in filing the complaint to justify present examination; - c. eEven if all aspects of the complaint were true, no act of misconduct would have occurred; - d. tThe complaint is trivial, frivolous or not made in good faith; - e. other complaints must take precedence due to limited public resources; Where there is clear and convincing evidence that the involved member did not engage in misconduct. - f. ‡The complainant withdraws the complaint or fails to complete necessary complaint steps to continue with the complaint. - g. it is more likely than not that additional investigation would not lead to a conclusion that the officer engaged in misconduct.
+IPR was unable to identify the involved member. - h. lLack of jurisdiction. - D. Initial Handling and Investigation of Type II Complaints - 1.
+If a Type II complaint is filed with IPR, IPR will gather information about the complaint and make a case handling decision.
+When appropriate, IPR will assign an IPR/IAD case number.
+Before disposing of a complaint of alleged misconduct or initiating an investigation, IPR shall notify the Bureau in writing how it intends to process the complaint and whether it intends to refer the case to the Bureau/IAD to conduct an investigation or conduct an independent investigation as set forth below.
+IPR will make an entry regarding the allegations in the Administrative Investigation Management (AIM) or other appropriate database which can be reviewed by the Director.